This section of the Early Years Change Fund return looked at local priorities for children and families in early years. CPPs were asked to outline:

 Language and literacy

-Clackmannanshire: The therapist operates 4 sessions per week
+Clackmannanshire: The therapist operates 4 sessions per week over 2 days.

 The aim to date has been to enable those involved with vulnerable children in